Break out the party hats. Clink your glasses in celebration. 2015 marks the 32nd anniversary of the French Quarter Festival.

 What To Eat

 Though the event is free, you definitely want to bring your wallet to enjoy the amazing festival foods.
-Thursday through Sunday, fill up as the festival hosts the "World's Largest Jazz Brunch."
-More than 60 food and beverage vendors will be located in Jackson Square, Woldenberg Riverfront Park and the Louisiana State Museum's Old U.S. Mint.
+Make sure you visit each of the food and beverage zones to eat the best of the best from New Orleans.
+Vendors will be located in Jackson Square, Jax Lot, the Riverfront Areas and the Louisiana State Museum's Old U.S. Mint.
 Feast on cochon de lait po'boys, boiled crawfish and snoballs.
 Sip on Abita Beer, Pat O'Brien's Hurricanes and more.
-This is a great opportunity to sample a variety of New Orleans' best dine-in restaurants, like Galatoire's, Muriel's and Tujague's.
+This is a great opportunity to sample a variety of New Orleans' best dine-in restaurants, like Galatoire's, Broussard's, Antoine's and Court of Two Sisters.
 More than 60 food vendors will be on hand.

 2014 welcomes Dr. John as the official headliner of the event.
 Dr. John hasn't performed at the festival since 1987 and he will be playing on Friday, April 11 on the riverfront Abita Stage at 4:30 p.m.
 He will be backed by this new Nite Trippers band along with special guests Rebirth Brass Brand and students from the Roots of Music after-school program.

 Get Your Groove On